ageukwestminster/aukw/README.md

 <!-- GETTING STARTED -->
-## Getting Started

-This is an example of how you may give instructions on setting up your project locally.
+## Creating A Development Environment

-To get a local copy up and running follow these simple example steps.
+To get a local copy up and running follow these steps.

 ### Prerequisites